QiaoqiaoYang/MetaCaptioning/README.md

 ## * Usage

 >(1)Gain the meta features <br>
-Specific steps are written in the paper, we provide well-tranined parameters value in ./data<br>
+Specific steps are written in the paper, we will provide well-tranined parameters value in ./data<br>
 >(2)Representing remote sensing images <br>
 python prepro_feats.py<br>
 >(3)Transmitting the labels<br>